We are looking forward to welcoming you to Somerville College this autumn!

 - Meet the conditions of your offer (academic and financial)

 - Receive the University card form by email

-- Return your completed University card form using the online submission page
+- Return your completed University card to the Academic Office

 - Receive your Single Sign On account details by email

 - Collect your Biometric Residence Permit if applicable